-115.76 Disciplinary sanctions for staff
+.76 Disciplinary sanctions for staff

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Policies and written/electronic documentation reviewed.

+St. Brides Correctional Center Pre-Audit Questionnaire

+OP 038.3 Prison Rape Elimination Act

 OP 135.1 Standards of Conduct

 OP 135.2 Rules of Conduct Governing Employee Relationships with Offenders

 Warden Memos

+Individuals interviewed/ observations made.

 Interview with Human Resources

+Interview with Warden

 Interview with Facility Investigator

 Interview with SIU Investigator

+Summary determination.

 Indicator a).
 The Virginia Department of Correction has policies that govern staff conduct and sanctions for violation.
-OP 135.2 Rules of Conduct Governing Employee Relationships with Offenders (page 5) states: "Sexual misconduct will be treated as a Group III offense subject to disciplinary sanctions up to and including termination under Operating Procedure 135.1, Standards of Conduct."
-As the Auditor has learned Group III violations are considered the most serious offenses.
-Page19 of the policy describes the group three conduct as "These offenses include acts and behavior of such a serious nature that a first occurrence normally should warrant termination."
-Human Resource staff and the Agency Director confirmed that staff can be terminated for such actions.
-Memos were provided confirming that in the past year, there were no staff disciplined, referred for prosecution or notice to any licensing body for cases of sexual misconduct.
-Policy language also goes on to inform staff of criminal charges that can result from sexual misconduct with an inmate or probationer under the authority of the department.
+OP 135.2 Rules of Conduct Governing Employee Relationships with Offenders

+(page 5) states: "Sexual misconduct will be treated as a Group III offense subject to disciplinary sanctions up to and including termination under Operating Procedure 135.1, Standards of Conduct.
+Termination will be the presumptive disciplinary sanction for staff who engage in sexual abuse."
+As the Auditor has learned, Group III violations are considered the most serious offenses.
+Page 19 of the policy describes group three conduct as "These offenses include acts and behavior of such a serious nature that a first occurrence normally should warrant termination."
+The Agency Director confirmed that staff can be terminated for such actions.
+Memos were provided confirming that there was no staff disciplined in the past year, referred for prosecution, or notice to any licensing body for sexual misconduct cases.

 Indicator b).
-The Department of Corrections policy OP 135.2 goes on to state

-"Termination will be the presumptive disciplinary sanction for employees who have engaged in sexual abuse."
-As noted in indicator a) the Auditor confirmed with the Human resources staff that employees will be terminated for engaging in the sexual abuse of an inmate.
-There were no incidents of staff being terminated in the last 18 months from Pocahontas State Correctional Center for sexual abuse of an inmate.
+The Department of Corrections policy OP 135.2 goes on to state, "Termination will be the presumptive disciplinary sanction for employees who have engaged in sexual abuse."
+As noted in indicator a), the Auditor confirmed with the Human resources staff that employees will be terminated for engaging in the sexual abuse of an inmate.
+There were no incidents of staff being terminated in the last 18 months from St. Brides Correctional Center for sexual abuse of an inmate.
 The policy also states that staff who engage in sexual acts with inmates will be charged with a felony in addition to termination.

 Indicator c).
-The Department of Corrections policy OP 135.2 states "Disciplinary sanctions for violations of DOC policies relating to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) will be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories" The Warden reports there have been no incidents of staff who have been disciplined for sexual harassment of inmates.
+The Department of Corrections policy OP 135.2 states, "Disciplinary sanctions for violations of DOC policies relating to sexual abuse or sexual harassment (other than actually engaging in sexual abuse) will be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed for comparable offenses by other staff with similar histories" The Warden reports there have been no incidents of staff who have been disciplined for sexual harassment of inmates.

 Indicator d).
-Policy language addresses the standard indicator when it states, "All terminations for violations of DOC sexual abuse or sexual harassment policies, or resignations by staff that would have been terminated if not for their resignation, must be reported to any relevant licensing bodies by the DOC PREA Coordinator, and to law enforcement agencies, unless the activity was clearly not criminal."
-As noted in 115.71 the Pocahontas State Correctional Center has access to a criminal investigator who is considered law enforcement in the state of Virginia with full powers of arrest.
+Policy language addresses the standard indicator when it states, "All terminations for violations of DOC sexual abuse or sexual harassment policies, or resignations by staff that would have been terminated if not for their resignation, must be reported to any relevant licensing bodies by the DOC PREA Coordinator, and to law enforcement agencies unless the activity was clearly not criminal."
+As noted in 115.71, the St. Brides Correctional Center has access to a criminal investigator who is considered law enforcement in the state of Virginia with full powers of arrest.
 The SIU Criminal Investigators have the power to pursue the investigation outside the institution if an inmate has been released or if a staff person quits before being terminated.
 The facility administration confirmed that staff or contractors who have licenses will have the misconduct reported to the governing body responsible for their licenses.